-0.4 In addition, as a part of the scope of Recommendation X.200 (Reference Model of Open Systems Interconnection for ITU-T applications) is to enable different users to communicate with each other by encouraging the implementation of compatible communication features, the use of this reference model is expected to be encouraged in future user terminal designs.
+0.4 In addition, as a part of the scope of Recommendation X.200 (Reference Model of Open Systems Interconnection for CCITT Applications) is to enable different users to communicate with each other by encouraging the implementation of compatible communication features, the use of this Reference Model is expected to be encouraged in future user terminal designs.

-0.5 As defined by this reference model, one of the major functions of the network layer is to establish a network-connection between network-service users (within end systems).
+0.5 As defined by this Reference Model, one of the major functions of the network layer is to establish a network-connection between network-service users (within end-systems).
 This may involve the concatenation of dissimilar networks.

-Therefore, the arrangements and procedures for internetwork signalling between PDNs and other public networks should provide the user with the capability to operate data transmission services, telematic services and the OSI connection-mode network service over the connections derived over either one network, or over concatenated networks.
+Therefore, the arrangemenets and procedures for internetwork signalling between PDNs and other public networks should provide the user with the capability to operate data transmission services, telematic services and the OSI connection-mode Network Service over the connections derived over either one network, or over concatenated networks.

-NOTE - This does not imply that any individual public network is required to implement all the mechanisms related to the OSI connection-mode network service.
+Note - This does not imply that any individual public network is required to implement all the mechanisms related to the OSI connection-mode Network Service.

 0.6 This Recommendation is one of a family of interworking Recommendations.
-Figure 0-1 gives a summary of the relevant interworking Recommendations, which are grouped under three main categories:
+Figure 0-1/X.300 gives a summary of the relevant interworking Recommendations, which are grouped under three main categories:

-- a) general aspects of interworking;
+- a) General aspects of interworking,

-- b) description of each interworking case;
+- b) Description of each interworking case,

-- c) description of internetwork signalling interfaces.
+- c) Description of internetwork signalling interfaces.

-^{a)} This Recommendation is considered mainly a user interface.
+a) This Recommendation is considered mainly a user interface.